You can find your state and local minimum wage rates and tip credit laws in the Minimum Wage Chart

 • Certain workers who do predominantly intellectual, managerial, or creative tasks and exercise discretion and independent judgment.
 This includes certain professionals, executives, and administrative workers.

 Interns.
-According to a December 2010 opinion letter issued by the New York Department of Labor, an intern or trainee is exempt from ...
+According to a December 2010 opinion letter issued by the New York Department of Labor, an intern or trainee is exempt from state ...